-If you've been invited to an interview, you've already impressed the recruiter with the skills, experience and qualifications on your CV.
+If you've been invited to a job interview, you've already impressed the recruiter or hiring manager with the skills, experience and qualifications on your CV.
 Now, you have a chance to show that your personality is the right fit for the company too.

-A recent survey by TopCV and CV-Library revealed that 77 per cent of UK employers consider a candidate's personality to be a key aspect of their suitability for a role – just behind skills and experience and ahead of education and appearance.
+A recent survey by TopCV and CV-Library revealed that 77 per cent of UK employers and hiring managers consider a candidate's personality to be a key aspect of their suitability for a role – just behind skills and experience and ahead of education and appearance.
 But what are best interview personality traits ‒ and worst interview personality traits?

-Confidence was identified as the second most desirable trait, but arrogance was the biggest turnoff.
+Confidence was identified as the second most desirable trait during the job search, but arrogance was the biggest turnoff.
 With such a fine line between the two, you have to be thoughtful of how you present yourself.
-The interview is your only chance to make a positive first impression, so how can you make sure that you strike the right balance?
+The job interview is your only chance to make a positive first impression, so how can you make sure that you strike the right balance?

 Show, rather than tell